There’s No Place Like Home

 You don’t have to be an animal expert to foster with us.
 All you need is a safe home, a willingness to learn, and a love of animals.
 We’ll help you with the rest!

 Friends of Felines is located in Calvert County, Maryland.
 Fostering with us works best if you live close to our weekend adoption venues and partner veterinarians.
-This includes areas such as all of Calvert, southern Anne Arundel, northern Charles and St. Mary’s counties.
-If you don’t live near any of the above areas, we recommend contacting a no-kill rescue organization near you to get involved with.
+This includes all of Calvert and St. Mary’s counties.
+If you don’t live in either of these counties, we recommend contacting a no-kill rescue organization near you to get involved with.

 Foster Parent Responsibilities